STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 ![](hw03-rasiimwe_files/figure-markdown_github/cambodia-1.png)

 As earlier mentioned, we see that Cambodia had a strikingly low life expectancy in 1977.
 What could have caused this?
 An [online review](https://www.ncbi.nlm.nih.gov/books/NBK223346/) shows that Cambodia was aflicted by war in which many people died.
-Read more.
-However, we see a sharp rise after 1977 and a stready improvement from 1882 onward.
+However, we see a sharp rise after 1977 and a steady improvement from 1882 onward.
 We also see a slight decline in gdp per capita during the years in which the cival war begun but with a steady improvement thereon.

 #### A closer look into Rwanda